-Multi-talented actor and playwright.
+Multi-talented actor, playwright, and producer.
 Daniela Vlaskalic graduated with a Bachelor of Fine Arts in acting from the University of Alberta in 1998.

 With university classmate, Beth Graham , she founded Bent Out of Shape Productions, a company dedicated to: “the collaboration between creation based artists in voicing ideas and issues that are important to them and challenge their community; the celebration of the freedom of expression that we have today by looking at examples of oppression in history; the creation of strong roles for women in the theatre”(website).